blakeaw/pysb-pkpd/README.md

 ![version](https://img.shields.io/badge/version-0.2.0-orange.svg)
 [![release](https://img.shields.io/github/release-pre/blakeaw/pysb-pkpd.svg)](https://github.com/blakeaw/pysb-pkpd/releases/tag/v0.2.0)

-PySB plugin package providing domain-specific macros and models for pharmacological PK/PD modeling. `pysb-pkpd` can be used along with the main PySB features to build and execute both classical and mechanistic (or semi-mechanistic) PK/PD models, as well as quantitative systems pharmacology/toxicology (QSP/QST) models.
+`pysb-pkpd` is an add-on for the [PySB](https://pysb.org/) modeling framework that provides domain-specific macros and pre-constructed models for empirical and mechanistic PK/PD modeling. `pysb-pkpd` could also be used in conjuction with core PySB features to help build and execute quantitative systems pharmacology/toxicology (QSP/QST) models.

 ## Table of Contents